Govindu1729/Private-LLM-Infrastructure-on-Air-Gapped-Server/README.md

     Tool execution UI panel
 Repository Status

-This repository currently contains the architecture and documentation for the project.
+This repository currently contains the project's architecture and documentation.

 Implementation files will be added incrementally as the system matures.
-Code quality and reproducibility are prioritized over rapid expansion.
+Code quality and reproducibility are prioritised over rapid expansion.
 License

 This project is released under the MIT License — see LICENSE for details.